On the monotonicity of the eigenvector method: The problem

 There exist many methods to estimate a suitable weight vector from a pairwise comparison matrix.
-Probably the most popular procedures are the row geometric mean (logarithmic least squares) method \citep{CrawfordWilliams1980, CrawfordWilliams1985, DeGraan1980, deJong1984, Rabinowitz1976}, and the eigenvector method \citep{Saaty1977}.
-Although the latter suffers from a number of theoretical problems as mentioned in the Introduction, and there are sound axiomatic arguments in favour of the geometric mean \citep{Fichtner1984, BarzilaiCookGolany1987, Barzilai1997, LundySirajGreco2017, Csato2018c, BozokiTsyganok2019, Csato2019a}, the AHP methodology mainly uses the eigenvector method since the pioneering work of Saaty.
-This particular procedure will be our focus in the following.
+Probably the most popular procedures are the \emph{(row) geometric mean (logarithmic least squares) method} \citep{WilliamsCrawford1980, CrawfordWilliams1985, DeGraan1980, deJong1984, Rabinowitz1976}, and the eigenvector method \citep{Saaty1977}.
+Although the latter suffers from a number of theoretical shortcomings discussed later, and there are sound axiomatic arguments in favour of the geometric mean \citep{Fichtner1984, LundySirajGreco2017, Csato2018c, BozokiTsyganok2019, Csato2019a}, the AHP methodology mainly uses the eigenvector method since the pioneering work of Saaty.
+Therefore, this procedure will be in our focus.